 8. 1 – 8.2 Introduction and aims

-Section 8 provides information about clinical trials and research.
+Section 8 provides information about HIV clinical studies and research.

-- It provides a key grounding for activists interested in HIV research.
+- It provides an introduction for people interested in HIV research.

-- It includes information about how to analyse and interpret trial results and on how research results are presented.
+- It includes information about how to interpret study results and on how these results are reported.

 HIV activists have always argued for active community representation and involvement at all stages of our health care, including research.

-- All patients receive at least current standard-of-care treatment.
+- That all participants receive at least current standard-of-care treatment.

-- We are able to monitor and follow early results.
+- We are included in monitoring and following early results.

 Study participants need to be treated at the current best standard of care throughout the duration of the study.
-Community involvment makes sure that, if appropriate, the study is changed if the standard of care changes.
+Community involvement can make sure that, if appropriate, the study changes to reflect any new standard of care.

 Even after a study design is finalised, it often takes more than a year before the first participant is enrolled.
-It then takes several years for the study to fully enrol and complete.
+It might then take several years for the study to fully enrol and complete.

 8.2 Aims for this section

-- How trials are designed to produce reliable and accurate information.
+- How studies are designed to produce reliable and accurate results.

-- The main types of trials and quality of different types of studies.
+- The main types of studies and how they produce different types of evidence.

 - Interpreting study results.